-Figure 17 - PFC-30 Current versus Battery Pack Voltage - Reprinted with Permission from Manzanita Micro
+Figure 17 - PFC-30 Current versus Battery Pack Voltage – Requested Permission from Manzanita Micro

 Overall this battery charger will provide several benefits to the charging design such as power factor correction, efficiency, and options such as the battery management system.
 Unfortunately the cost of this unit is $2,050.00 from the manufacturer without the optional components.